Diallo75012/kubeadm_updating_cluster/notes.md

 (label names standards depending on DNS type name possibility or not)[https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names]

 **Important:**
-- make sure that the `Selectors` do not match the labels of some resources implementing `ReplicaSets` like `kind: Deployment` or `DaemonSet` for example. otherwise you risk to have that `pod` being `acquired` by the resource implementing `Replicasets`
+- make sure that the `Selectors` do not match the labels of some resources implementing `ReplicaSets` for example. otherwise you risk to have that `pod` being `acquired` by the resource implementing `Replicasets`

 We will provide examples of `kind: Deployment` or `kind: ReplicaSet` that will have a certain number of `replicas` count.
 And we will see what happen when you create a pods before that with a `selector` that have same label as the `replicaSet` implemented resource.